MPBeholder/Pathfinder/Colosseum/Auriga-Strega.md

 ## OFFENSE
 Speed 30 ft.

-Melee
+Melee +5/+0 Prehensile Hair (1d3-1) || +3/-2/+3 (Spellstrike) (If Arcane Accuracy, +5 to attack rolls)

 Space 5 ft.; Reach 5 ft.

 Special Attacks

 Magus Spells Prepared (CL 9th; concentration +9+X)
-* 3rd (3) – blindness/deafness (DC 22), cure serious wounds (x2), dispel magic, magic vestment D (already cast), stone shape
+* 3rd (3) – Bestow Curse, Bestow Curse,
-* 2nd (4) – bear’s endurance, bull’s strength D, cure moderate wounds (x2), death knell (DC 21), sound burst (DC 19)
+* 2nd (4) – Blindness Deafness, Blindness Deafness, Mirror Image, Blur, Blindness Deafness
-* 1st (4) — command (DC 18), cure light wounds (x3), divine favor, protection from good D, sanctuary (DC 18)
+* 1st (4) — Ill Omen, Ill Omen, Ill Omen, Frostbite
-* 0th (5) — (at will) detect magic, guidance, mending, read magic
+* 0th (5) — Brand x5
 ***
 ## TACTICS
 At the beginning of combat, the Mother activates her Prehensile Hair hex as a standard action and also spends a swift action in order to identify the strongest opponent (and set up for Kirin Style).
-In following rounds she will Evil-Eye whichever target looks the most threatening, following up with a cackle to keep the debuff active as well as applying a Accursed Hex/Spellstrike with Bestow Curse or Ill Omen.
+In following rounds she will Evil-Eye whichever target looks the most threatening, following up with a cackle to keep the debuff active as well as applying a Accursed Hex/Spellstrike with Bestow Curse or Blindness Deafness.
 If it seems as though she will be unable to hit the target, she begins using castings of other debuff spells like Ill Omen.
 ## STATISTICS
 STR:8 DEX:12 CON:10 INT:22 WIS:10 CHA:9